yannux/osx-docker-lamp/README.md

 Apache is pretty much standard in this image.
 It is configured to serve the Web app at `app` as `/` and phpMyAdmin as `/phpmyadmin`.
 Mod rewrite is enabled.
+Apache runs as user www-data and group staff.
+The write support works because the user www-data is setup to have the same user id as the one employed by boot2docker (1000).

 phpMyAdmin
 __________